MikeKovarik/exifr/README.md

 Array of the tags that will not be parsed.

 By default MakerNote and UserComment tags are skipped.
-But taht is configured [elsewhere](#notable-tiff-tags).
+But that is configured [elsewhere](#notable-tiff-tags).

 ```js
 // Skip reading these three tags in any block